bnb-chain/greenfield-whitepaper/part3.md

 quit, all the transaction rewards that are not withdrawn will also be distributed.

-In summary, the overall logic should be very similar to Cosmos 0.46, except following changes:

-1. a proposal is needed for creating a validator.

-2. only self-delegation is allowed in the early stage.

-3. no token mint/inflation in rewards.

 #### 16.3.3 Create Storage Provider

-Anyone can submit a storage provider creation proposal first, the current active validators can vote on this proposal.
-After this proposal passes, the new storage provider needs to submit a creating storage provider transaction to become a storage provider.
+To become a storage provider, the runner should submit a proposal, and the current active validators can vote on this proposal.
+Once the proposal is passed, the new storage provider will be created automatically.

 Greenfield separates the roles of validator and storage providers.
 Although it is natural for the validators to maintain a meaningful and healthy number of storage providers, there should still be incentives for the validators to manage a reasonable number of SPs.
-Validators would get more data challenge rewards if there are more storage providers, the payment flow that is used for data challenge rewards would be like:
+Validators will get more data challenge rewards if there are more storage providers.
+The payment flow that is used for data challenge rewards would be like this:

 $$ data challenge reserves = (1 - \frac{1}{SP Number + 1}) * Maximum Percent $$